In Depth Baby Product Reviews Led by a Pediatrician

 Twins vs. Multiples of Different Ages

 The primary consideration that distinguishes these two situations is that parents of twins will need the same or similar seating arrangements for both babies.
 In contrast, parents with children of different ages can often manage with varying seating styles and features.
 For instance, a sit-and-stand stroller won't work for infant twins, as neither can stand.
-Alternatively, less than half of the strollers will work with two car seats simultaneously, something infant twins will likely need, while parents of different-aged children probably won't.
+Alternatively, fewer than half of the strollers will work with two car seats simultaneously, which is likely necessary for parents of infant twins, but probably not for those with children of different ages.

-The options we tested that accept two car seats are the Bugaboo Donkey 5, Evenflo Pivot Xpand Double, UPPAbaby Vista v3 Double, Baby Jogger City Select 2 Double, Graco Ready2Grow LX 2.0, Mockingbird Double, Baby Trend Navigator, and the Baby Trend Sit 'N Stand.
+The options we tested that accept two car seats are the Evenflo Pivot Xpand Double, UPPAbaby Vista v3 Double, Baby Jogger City Select 2 Double, Graco Ready2Grow LX 2.0, Mockingbird Double, Baby Trend Navigator, and the Baby Trend Sit 'N Stand.

 double stroller - the vista v3 (version 2 shown here) works well with up to two infant...

-We prefer strollers compatible with various infant car seat brands, so you have a broader selection of options and aren't stuck in a particular brand or price point.
+We prefer strollers that are compatible with various infant car seat brands, so you have a broader selection of options and aren't limited to a particular brand or price point.
 The UPPAbaby Vista v3 Double accepts UPPAbaby brand seats, but with the right adapters, several other brands will also work; the same is true of the Baby Jogger City Select 2 Double.
 The UPPAbaby Vista v3 Double also works with two bassinets, making it a versatile choice for infant twins; the Vista v3 comes standard with one bassinet.
-The Evenflo Pivot Xpand Double has a lower price and accepts two infant car seat carriers or two toddler seats that can convert to bassinet-style seating, making it an economical choice for twins from birth well into toddlerhood.
+The Evenflo Pivot Xpand Double offers a lower price and accommodates two infant car seat carriers or two toddler seats that can be converted to bassinet-style seating, making it an economical choice for twins from birth through toddlerhood.

 double stroller - finding the best double stroller for your family takes thoughtful...